Dr15Jones/DuneRawSim/README.md

 1. Based on all potential `neutrino interactions` found, reduce down to just the best ones.
 This is handled by the `dune::InteractionAccumulator`.
 1. From the interactions, finish the processing needed.
 THis is handled by the `dune::InteractionProcessor` EDProducer.
 This module sleeps for 20 seconds (to simulate the time it would take to process the interactions).

+There is also a general purpose module, `dune::MemoryUseProd` which can be used to model all of the above modules.
+The module puts an `std::vector<char>` into the Event and reads 0 or more `std::vector<char>` from the Event.
+This allows one to create a network of interdependent `dune::MemoryUseProd`s.
+The module has the following parameters

+* `dataSizes` : A list of the amount of memory (in bytes) to create each Event.
+The list item used for a given Event is determined by taking the modulo of the Event number.
+Default is `[0]`.
+* `uSleeps`: A list of the amount of time to sleep (in microseconds) for each Event.
+The list item used for a given Event is determined by taking the modulo of the Event number.
+Defaults to `[0]`.
+* `consume`: A list of `InputTag`s which define which data products from other modules should be consumed by the module.
+Default is `[]`.
+* `mightGet`: This is a parameter added to all modules by the Framework.
+It is used in conjunction with the _delete early_ facility.

+NOTE: one can see these options by doing `edmPluginHelp -p dune::MemoryUseProd`

 ## Building the Code

 This code requires access the the CMSSW runtime.
 This can be accomplished from any machine that has CVMFS access by doing the following